Video by Emily Hwang, Ecuador ’13, The New School

 Global Citizen Year is structured as a 501(c)3 non-profit because our bottom line is social impact.

 Ensuring access and opportunities for young leaders from all financial backgrounds is part of our DNA.
-Our business model is similar to that of a private high school or college; we charge tuition to those who can afford to pay, and provide generous need-based financial aid to those who would not otherwise have the financial means.
+Our tuition is determined on a sliding scale based on the need of the student and their family.
 The strengths of this model enable us to: